- Editorial Board

-The Review of Economic Studies receives more than a thousand new submissions per year.
+The Review of Economic Studies receives more than 1700 new submissions per year.
 To assist the Editorial Office in prompt processing of this high volume of papers authors are requested to follow these guidelines that apply to both new and revised submissions.

 Authors should submit new and revised manuscripts online at:

-where they will be guided through a simple and secure procedure which will enable them to unload their papers, along with any supporting material, and also enter or update their personal details.
+where they will be guided through a simple and secure procedure which will enable them to upload their papers, along with any supporting material, and also enter or update their personal details.
 Manuscripts are evaluated by the Review of Economic Studies on the understanding that they have been submitted solely to it and that they have not been previously published or previously accepted for publication in other scientific journals either in whole or in part.

 Please note that the editorial team reserves the right to treat ‘revise and resubmit’ papers as new submissions after two years.